-Until I couldn’t take it anymore and I took a one month hiatus from the online world.
+Until I couldn’t take it anymore and I took a one-month hiatus from the online world.
 In that one month, I learned to accept the fact that yes, my marriage ended but I have a son who depends on me, life goes on.

 So picking up the pieces, I bravely ‘announced’ that I was getting a divorce on my blog and the outpouring support still made me cried to this very day.
 Tears of gratefulness of how people I’ve met online were there to warmly welcome me back.
 They encourage me that better things are just around the corner…and I hang on to that.

 Being a single mom in a country where divorce is still considered a bad thing, almost a taboo is not easy.
 I’ve had a lot of daily grind with these at first.
-Society still tend to blame the women and that’s why a lot of Indonesian women doesn’t really talk about their divorce – if they got one.
-Despite the rising numbers of divorce cases lately, like it or not people still gossip about us divorced women.
+Society still tends to blame the women and that’s why a lot of Indonesian women doesn’t really talk about their divorce – if they got one.
+Despite the rising numbers of divorce cases lately, like it or not people still, gossip about us divorced women.
 It’s like we are wearing a big scarlet letter.

-This new realizations made me even more vocal in writing about my own divorce process and the emotional aspects of it.
+These new realizations made me even more vocal in writing about my own divorce process and the emotional aspects of it.
 Knowing that there are so many women suffer silently in their unhappy marriages just because they are too ashamed to be labeled as ‘divorcee’ or because they fear they cannot support themselves.
-Understanding how there is no enforce child support agency like some countries have in Indonesia will probably gives you a clearer idea why many women would rather bear it all and stay in their loveless sometimes downright abusive marriage.
+Understanding how there is no enforce child support agency like some countries have in Indonesia will probably give you a clearer idea why many women would rather bear it all and stay in their loveless sometimes downright abusive marriage.